kendo-labs/knockout-kendo/web/Scheduler.md

             this.addItem = function() {
                 var num = this.items().length + 1;
-                this.items.push({ id: num, name: ko.observable("new" + num)});
+                this.items.push({ id: num, name: "new" + num});
             };

             this.removeItem = function(item) {
                 this.items.remove(item);
             }.bind(this);
         };
       id: three
     - title: Using global options
-      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoListView.options*.
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoGrid.options*.
 This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
-        <div data-bind="kendoListView: { data: items, template: template }"> </div>
+        <div data-bind="kendoGrid: items"> </div>
         <button data-bind="click: addItem">Add Item</button>
       js: |
         var ViewModel = function() {